lucaromagnoli/dataservice/README.rst

 ____________________________________________________________________________________
 DataService is a lightweight data gathering library for Python.

-The internal implementation is asynchronous, but the interface is designed to be used in a synchronous way.

-The API is really minimal.
-To start, create a DataService instance with an iterable of Request objects.
-This setup provides you with an iterator of data objects that you can then iterate over or convert to a list, tuple, or any other iterable.
+Designed for simplicity, it uses common web scraping and data gathering patterns.
+No complex API to learn, just standard Python idioms.

+Asynchronous implementation, synchronous interface.

 How to use DataService
 -------

+To start, create a DataService instance with an iterable of Request objects.
+This setup provides you with an iterator of data objects that you can then iterate over or convert to a list, tuple, a pandas Dataframe or any data structure of choice.

 .. code-block:: python